CongBao/Search-and-Rescue/README.md

 ## TODO (02 Dec):
 1. Jason:
+    - [X] Take use of the back cell of robot.
     - [X] Add a method to obtain percepts.
     - [X] Beliefs will not fire if percepts with same content added.
 2. LeJOS: